 Scholarships for Incoming Admitted Students

-Joncarlo and Jami Mark Scholarship - $2,200
+Joncarlo and Jami Mark Scholarship

-Kenneth E. and Joanne M. Nitzberg Scholarship - $2,500 over 2 years
+Kenneth E. and Joanne M. Nitzberg Scholarship

 In appreciation for what UC Davis has meant to them, Ken and Joanne Nitzberg made this gift especially to benefit re-entry women students in the full or part-time (Bay Area and Sacramento) MBA programs.
-The two-year endowed fellowship honors Ken’s mother who returned to finish her college education after raising her family (est. 1998).
+The two-year endowed fellowship honors Ken’s mother, who returned to finish her college education after raising her family (est. 1998).

-Richard and Joy Dorf Endowed Fellowship, with Matching Support from the Graduate Student Fellowship Matching Initiative - $4,000
+Richard and Joy Dorf Endowed Fellowship, with Matching Support from the Graduate Student Fellowship Matching Initiative

-Established by Richard C. and Joy M. Dorf, this award supports students in the full time or part-time (Bay Area and Sacramento) MBA programs or the MPAc program from socioeconomically disadvantaged backgrounds defined as students from low-income backgrounds as defined by the Graduate Financial Aid Office and for students who have demonstrated potential for leadership in increasing the participation of underrepresented minorities in business (est. 2015).
+Established by Richard C. and Joy M. Dorf, this award supports students in the full-time or part-time (Bay Area and Sacramento) MBA programs or the MPAc program from socioeconomically disadvantaged backgrounds defined as students from low-income backgrounds as defined by the Graduate Financial Aid Office and for students who have demonstrated potential for leadership in increasing the participation of underrepresented minorities in business (est. 2015).

-Richard and Joy Dorf Endowed Graduate Award, with Matching Support from the UC Davis Foundation - $2,500
+Richard and Joy Dorf Endowed Graduate Award, with Matching Support from the UC Davis Foundation

 Established by Professor Emeritus Dick Dorf and his wife, Joy, this award assists in recruiting outstanding students for the Full-Time MBA program (est. 2013).

-Zaiss Ventures Fellowship - $4,000
+Zaiss Ventures Fellowship

-Regional Scholarships for Incoming Admitted Students (Sacramento)
+UC Davis Employees and Immediate Family Members Scholarships for Incoming Admitted Students

-As part of our investment in talent development at UC Davis, the Graduate School of Management offers up to five staff scholarships at the UC Davis main campus, the UC Davis San Ramon campus and at UC Davis Health.
+As part of our investment in talent development at UC Davis, the Graduate School of Management offers scholarships at the UC Davis main campus, UC Davis San Ramon campus, UC Law campus in San Francisco and at UC Davis Health.